gfxprim/nekowm/README.md

 - "font\_family" can be set to gfxprim compiled-in family font name available fonts can be listed with `nekowm -f help`

+- "theme" can be set to 'light' or 'dark'

 ## Booting into nekowm

 To boot directly to NekoWM without need to login enable the `nekowm.service` as